Join the Lab

 Research in the Developmental Psychobiology Lab is multidisciplinary and collaborative.
 Trainees in the lab benefit from the expertise of Dr. Giesbrecht and our collaborators who are directly involved in training and supervising students.

-Qualified individuals have the opportunity become part of an active and innovative research program that is elucidating the links between gut microbiota, mental health, neurodevelopment, and health behaviors (sleep, diet, exercise) in children.
+Job Description: Our team is recruiting a scholar to become part of an active and innovative research program that is elucidating the links between gut microbiota, mental health, neurodevelopment, and health behaviors (sleep, diet, exercise) in children.
 The scholar’s work will help to identify novel and actionable intervention targets to optimize neurodevelopmental and mental health outcomes in children and adolescents.

 Qualifications: